jeff-wolff/jw-site/src/pages/cuker/index.md

 ---
 - Cuker Agency is a digital agency that provides robust e-commerce websites and digital marketing consulting.

-- I was responsible for the front-end development of Cuker's <a href="https://www.cukeragency.com/" target="_blank">new website</a>.
+- I was responsible for the front-end development of Cuker's new website.

 - I conceptualized a design system for creating unique, but consistent looking work case studies.